Amazon Placement Bids Modifiers : How to Leverage it in 2023

 These are the placements that are not top of the search results, which include bottom-of-the-page SB ads, product page SB ads, and other SB ads appearing beyond the first page.

-For placement other than top of search, you can increase or decrease your base bid by up to 100%.
+For placement other than the top of the search, you can increase or decrease your base bid by up to 100%.

 How Adbrew automate placement optimisations?

 Don’t worry!
 Adbrew can help by automating bid adjustment using simple rule sets.
-These rule sets allow you to set conditions for bid adjustments based on important metrics such as placement level impressions, ACOS, sales, and conversions.
+These rule sets allow you to set conditions for bid adjustments based on important metrics such as placement level impressions, ROAS (return on ad spend), sales, and conversions.

 By implementing rule-set-based automation, you can eliminate the need to manually analyze each campaign regularly and make placement bid adjustments.